mutablestate/preview/README.md

 ## Goals

 - An opinionated starting point to develop Elixir / Phoenix sites
+- Use the latest stable Phoenix release (currently at 0.7.2)
 - Discover, learn and have fun!

 ## Contributing